-This year National Poetry Day falls on Thursday 7 October.
-The theme for 2021 is choice, and we've developed free classroom resources to help teachers mark the day and explore the links between our choices and poetry.
-These resources, along with our digital poet resources,, can be used at any time of year to build a love of reading, writing or performing poems among your students.
+In 2021 National Poetry Day fell on Thursday 7 October.
+The theme for 2021 was choice, and we developed free classroom resources to help teachers mark the day and explore the links between our choices and poetry.
+These resources, along with our digital poet resources, can be used at any time of year to build a love of reading, writing or performing poems among your students.

 National Poetry Day 2021